History Files

 It was not clear whether the temples really were temples (ie. with roofs) or just temenoi (ie. holy places without a roof but with huge stone pillars, similar to Stonehenge which was built many millennia later).
 The pillars were being found in situ with nothing left on top.

-Gobekli Tepe is situated on top of a high, stony, man-made mountain without any water supply, in a location in modern Turkey which is close to the Syrian boarder and the Euphrates.
+Gobekli Tepe is situated on top of a high, stony, man-made mountain without any water supply, in a location in modern Turkey which is close to the Syrian border and the Euphrates.
 Its period of activity was between 10,000 to 8000 BC.

 Finds revealed forty pillars which were unearthed there, each with a weight of between five to fifty tons.
 A single fifty ton pillar lies in the nearby quarry, unfinished and broken like the obelisk at Aswan.
 But, unlike Aswan, this stonework is lighter by a factor of ten and the quarry is on site and not hundreds of kilometres off.